scolecite/klepto/README.md

-# Klepto
+# Ditto
-> Klepto is a Chrome extension with a companion Sketch plugin that allows designers to copy CSS font styles from live websites and paste them directly into Sketch as Sketch styles.
+> Ditto is a Chrome extension with a companion Sketch plugin that allows designers to copy CSS font styles from live websites and paste them directly into Sketch as Sketch styles.

 ## Table of Contents